 The 2016 vintage, while still marked by drought, saw better rainfall than the four previous years, and the vineyards showed good health through most of the growing season.
 That season started with a very early budbreak and continued warm weather spurred our earliest-ever beginning to harvest, on August 18th.
 But beginning mid-August, three cool weeks slowed the ripening for all but our earliest grapes, and allowed them to reach flavor and phenolic maturity with slightly above-average hang time.
 The resulting vintage shows excellent concentration but also remarkable vibrancy, with electric acids framing appealing juiciness.

-The grapes for our Esprit de Tablas were grown on our certified organic estate vineyard.
+The grapes for our Esprit de Tablas were grown on our certified organic and biodynamic estate vineyard.